rajatsc/DeepC/README.md

 ### 4.3 maxpool_layer

-Maxpooling is another core building block of convolutional neural networks.
+Maxpooling is another core building block of convolutional neural network architecture.
 Implementing ```maxpool_layer``` will be similar to implementing ```convolution_layer``` in some ways, we have to iterate over the image, process a window of pixels with some fixed size, and then find the maximum value to put into the output.
 It is defined in```maxpool_layer.c```.

 #### 4.3.1 forwad_maxpool_layer